Navid200/xDrip/docs/Noise.md

 ## Noise
 [xDrip](../README.md) >> [FAQ](./FAQ_page.md) >> Noise

-As a sensor ages, its accuracy diminishes, and the correlation with interstitial fluid glucose deteriorates.
-Noise is the rapid oscillatory fluctuation of readings that is due to the sensor malfunction rather than a real representation of your blood glucose.
+As a sensor ages, its accuracy diminishes, and its correlation with interstitial fluid glucose deteriorates.
+Noise refers to the rapid, oscillatory fluctuations in readings caused by sensor malfunction, rather than true variations in your blood glucose levels.

-Please look at the readings in the following image.
+Consider the readings in the following image:
 ![](./images/Noise.png)
-According to the readings, the blood glucose increases from reading A to the following reading marked with B.  Then, the blood glucose decreases from reading B to the following reading marked with C.  But, the time sequence between these readings is only 5 minutes.
-Your blood glucose never fluctuates that fast.
-This is obviously caused by the malfunction of the sensor (noise).
-In this case, you can either switch to a new sensor or will have to put up with the ups and downs until you do.
+The glucose level increases from reading A to reading B, then decreases from reading B to reading C. However, the time interval between these readings is only 5 minutes, which is too short for such rapid fluctuations in blood glucose.
+This discrepancy indicates sensor malfunction (noise).
+In this case, you can either switch to a new sensor or tolerate the erratic readings until you do.